Kava-Labs/kava/deployment/README.md

 To initialise a network:

  - delete everything (including persistant volume claim)
- - deploy everything except the deployment
+ - deploy everything except the deployments
- - wait until the job has finished, then deploy the deployment
+ - wait until the job has finished, then deploy deployment-d
- - check job pod logs for the validator account backup phrase :\
+ - check job pod logs for the validator account backup phrase :(
+ - use `kubectl exec` on the deployment-d pod and use gaiacli to recover the validator
+ - do the same to add other keys and move tokens around
+ - start up lcd pod (looks like only one instance of gaiacli can access the keys DB)

 Examples of using light client with the node: